ParkerGits/tends/README.md

 I then needed a way to pass the form data back to the index page from the form, so I decided to use the opportunity to learn about React Context.
 I created a `TendsContext` that provides all components in `App` with a list of the user's tends.
 I imagine that this implementation may have to change once authentication is implemented, but this is sufficient until then.

+The next step was to implement my Firebase backend.
+Following the React 2025 tutorial, I was able to do this easily.
+Furthermore, because I had learned about React context to share the list of tends throughout my application, I was familiar with how it is implemented in the React 2025 course.

+However, when it came time to set up the API, I realized that I did not need context to provide the list of user tends to all components because the API provides that.
+Thus, I removed all implementation of `TendsContext` in my code.
+To fetch information from the API, I'm using SWR.

 ## Inspiration ✨

 My inspiration for this project came from a recent interest in taking control of my life.
 I want to become both efficient and healthy, and I've come to realize that these qualities are *trained over time*.
 One doesn't suddenly become efficient or healthy.
 Instead, one must work those qualities into their lives through consistent practice.
 The goal for Tends is for it to be a simple tool that people (like me) can use to make sure that they are headed in the right direction.